 Our fabrication shop is always set up to make faithful reproduction wood window sash for the historic architectural period spanning from approximately 1870 to 1960 - - what we call “Second Era” millwork.
 This was an era of national standardization of profiles, catalogs and mass distribution methods in the US millwork industry.
 Click here for a brief historical survey.
 Most of the historic wood window sash in the US was built during these years, so your project is likely to be of this type.
-Our turnaround time for “Second Era” millwork is relatively quick because standardization permits different projects to be run on the same machines without a setup or retooling.
+Our turnaround time for “Second Era” millwork is usually relatively quick (not currently due to our large back-log) because standardization permits different projects to be run on the same machines without a setup or retooling.

 We do not reproduce any “Third Era” (what we refer to as "modern") sash or millwork whatsoever, work produced after about roughly 1960 to 1980, depending on the region.
 We do not produce any sash for insulated glass or "IG" units.